minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 There are three main way to access Personalize: Personalize console, AWS CLI and AWS SDK (boto3).
 In this blog, everything will be presented with boto3 in Python.

 # II.
-Recipe in Personalize
+Recipes in Personalize

 As stated above, there are 6 built-in algorithm built by Amazon for you to choose.
 In this section, since the document on the website is incomplete, I will cover their usages based on my knowledge, feel free to correct me if you think my understanding is erroneous.